jmend327/titania-daq/README.md

 # Post-Experiment-Data-Analysis
 This script is intended for the Titania Coatings group to ingest raw voltage data from the DAQ unit and create a plot with concentrations in ppb.
-The libraries/packages in the dependencies section __must__ be installed before running this script.
+The libraries/packages in the __Dependencies__ section must be installed before running this script.

 ## Dependencies
 * [matplotlib](https://matplotlib.org/)